 So, you’re looking into how to be a bartender, but you’re not sure what’s required to start bartending.
 You’ve written a bartender cover letter and bartender resume, researched bartender interview questions, but you’re not sure if you need a license to bartend to get the job.

-Some bartending schools offer licenses and some offer certifications.
+To make things even more confusing, some bartending schools offer licenses, and some offer certifications.
 What’s the difference?
-And, more importantly, do you need a license to bartend?
+And, more importantly, do you legally need a license to bartend?
 What about a certificate?

 Let’s look at what bartending certification is, what a bartending license is, and the difference between the two.
 Then we'll see whether or not you need them to start bartending.

 Generally, a bartending license is a document given to people who complete a bartending course.
 However, A bartender license can refer to two things when listed in a bartender job description.
 First, what a bartending school gives you when you complete the course.
 Second, what the local laws require to tend bar.